 - Regularly scheduled course space is available;

-- The member of the Maryland National Guard is enrolled at the institution; and
+- The Maryland National Guard member is enrolled at the institution; and

 - The Maryland Adjutant General has certified that the member of the Maryland National Guard has at least 24 months remaining to serve or has agreed in writing to serve for a minimum of 24 months.

-The member of the Maryland National Guard is responsible for all applicable fees (no 50 percent reduction is to be applied for fees).
+The Maryland National Guard member is responsible for all applicable fees (no 50% reduction is to be applied for fees).
 Contact the Cashier's Office at (410) 386-8040 for more information about using this tuition waiver at Carroll.